dnoguerol-goog/article-generator/README.md

 #### Requirements
 - A working `analyze-article-text` service from the previous section
-- A GCS bucket
+- A GCS bucket that will store the generated HTML files

 #### Steps
 1. In the `create-article-object` directory, update the `k8s/istio/create-article-object.yaml` file with the following:

    a.
-The `Deployment` object's container image (around line 36) is set to the appropriate container registry URL.
+Set the value of the `Deployment` object's container image (around line 36) is set to the appropriate container registry URL.

    b.
-The `Deployment` object's PROJECT environment variable to your GCP project.
+Set the value of the `Deployment` object's PROJECT environment variable to your GCP project.

    c.
-The `Deployment` object's BUCKET environment variable to your GCS bucket (see requirements).
+Set the value of the `Deployment` object's BUCKET environment variable to your GCS bucket (see requirements).

 2. From the `create-article-object` directory, deploy the service: